markfinger/python-react/README.md

 Using React on the front-end
 ----------------------------

 There are a number of way in which you can integrate React into the frontend of a Python system.
-Generally, you will want to a JS build tool and a python package which can read in it's output.
+The typical setup involves a build tool and a python package that can integrate it.

 The two most popular build tools are:

-- [Webpack](https://webpack.github.io) is currently the recommended build tool for frontend projects.
-It can compile your files into browser-executable code and provides a variety of tools and processes which can simplify complicated workflows.
+- [Webpack](https://webpack.github.io) can compile your files into browser-executable code and provides a variety of tools and processes which can simplify complicated workflows.
 - [Browserify](http://browserify.org/) is another popular tool and has a lot of cross-over with webpack.
 It is argurably the easiest of the two to use, but it tends to lag behind webpack in certain functionalities.